 Splits mosaic dataset items that were merged together using Merge Mosaic Dataset Items.

-Keeps your mosaic dataset up to date.
+Synchronizes a mosaic dataset to keep it up to date.
 In addition to syncing data, you can update overviews if the underlying imagery has been changed, generate new overviews and cache, and restore the original configuration of mosaic dataset items.
 You can also remove paths to source data with this tool.
-To repair paths, you need to use the Repair Mosaic Dataset Paths tool.
+To repair paths, use the Repair Mosaic Dataset Paths tool.

 An overview of the Ortho Mapping toolset

-The Ortho Mapping toolset includes tools that allow you to create an orthorectified image mosaic from remote sensing images ranging from satellite images described by the RPC (Rational Polynomial Coefficients) model and aerial images, including UAV or UAS images.
+The Ortho Mapping toolset contains tools that are used to create an orthorectified image mosaic from remote sensing images ranging from satellite images described by the Rational Polynomial Coefficients (RPC) model and aerial images, including UAV or UAS images.

 Analyzes the control point coverage and identifies the areas that need additional control points to improve the block adjust result.